GipsyChef/xPtaaS/README.md

-# xPtaaS
+# xPtaaS task registration experiment

-Experiment for storage and retrival of load tasks based on cluster_id.
+- Experiment for storage and retrieval of load tasks based on *cluster_id*.
-Retriving a list of load generators.
+- Retrieving a list of load generators.